raspberrypilearning/fart-detector/WORKSHEET.md

 ```
 The function takes two parameters `pin` and `ison`.
 The `pin` parameter will be the GPIO pin number and `ison` will be a boolean (True/False) variable to say which state (on or off) the resistor/pin should be.
 We then just use an `if` statement and call the appropriate GPIO commands passing in `pin`.
 When we call the function we can write `set_pin(18, True)` for example.

-### Set all resistors/pins in the ladder to a binary value
+### Set all resistor pins in the ladder to represent a binary value

 Next we need a function to call `set_pin` multiple times for each of the ladder GPIO pins (17, 18, 22 and 23).
 Since we're setting the entire ladder DAC we can define a function called `set_dac` to do this, enter or copy and paste this into your code.